 157781 Sapper W.H.
-Bagley, 177th Tunnelling Company, Royal Engineers died 4 July 1917.
-He was about 24 years old, the son of Sylvester and Elizabeth Bagley.
-He is buried at New Irish Farm Cemetery, near Ieper, Belgium and commemorated on the St. Helen’s Colliery Memorial Cottages, West Auckland War Memorial and the Roll of Honour, West Auckland Memorial Hall, Darlington Road, West Auckland.
+Bagley, 177th Tunnelling Company, Royal Engineers was killed in action 4 July 1917, aged about 34.
+He is buried at New Irish Farm Cemetery, near Ypres, Belgium and commemorated on the St. Helen’s Colliery Memorial Cottages and the Roll of Honour, West Auckland Memorial Hall, County Durham.

-- John born c.1878 at Willington
+- John born c.1878

 - Margaret born c.1880

 - Robert born c.1886

 - Frederick born c.1889